AzDeltaQQ/WotLKRotations/README.md

 # PyWoW Bot - WoW 3.3.5a Interaction Framework

-A Python and C++ experimental framework for interacting with World of Warcraft (specifically 3.3.5a - client build 12340) to monitor game state, execute Lua, and implement combat rotations using a rule-based engine.
+A Python and C++ experimental framework for interacting with World of Warcraft (specifically 3.3.5a - client build 12340) to monitor game state, execute Lua, call internal game functions, and implement combat rotations using a rule-based engine.

 **Disclaimer:** This project involves reading game memory, injecting DLLs, and potentially automating actions.
 Use entirely at your own risk.
 Modifying game clients or using automation tools typically violates the game's Terms of Service and could lead to account suspension.
 This tool is intended for educational and research purposes on private servers or sandboxed environments.